Is your home fit to live in?

 put you at risk of physical harm or injury

-mean you can't make full use of your home
+mean you cannot make full use of your home

 Landlords must make sure your home is fit to live in throughout your tenancy.